Republic

 - Theophanes the Confessor, St. Chronicle.

-- Skylitzes, John.
+- Scylitzes, John.
 Synopsis of Histories.

 - Malalas, John.
-Chronicle.
+Chronography.

-- Constantine the Purple-born.
+- Constantine Porphyrogenitus.
 Book of Ceremonies.

 - Aristotle.
 Politics.